Who Qualifies for Agrivoltaics in South Carolina

 Summary

-Eligible applicants in South Carolina with a demonstrated commitment to Science, Technology Research & Development are encouraged to consider this funding opportunity.
+Eligible applicants in South Carolina with a demonstrated commitment to Other are encouraged to consider this funding opportunity.
 To identify additional grants aligned with your needs, visit The Grant Portal and utilize the Search Grant tool for tailored results.

 Grant Overview